|

 Kong, and

-it should be taken as a straight action
+it should be taken as nothing more than a straight action

 movie.
 I've often wondered, if Cooper had